wyatt-sustaita/pokemon-vgc-databricks-pipeline/README.md

 # Pokémon VGC Team Builder Pipeline (Databricks)

 This project builds a **data engineering pipeline and recommendation system** for competitive Pokémon VGC team building.
+It is currently in progress so items will change over time.

 Using **Databricks, Apache Spark, and Delta Lake**, the pipeline ingests Pokémon metadata from PokéAPI and tournament team compositions from competitive VGC events.
 The processed data is used to analyze team synergy and generate AI-powered team recommendations.